All Episodes

 A lot of people wore POW bracelets in the 70s and 80s.

-Believe our major candidates are mainstream conservatives.
+I believe our major candidates are mainstream conservatives.

-Our nominee will address our concerns by keeping taxes low, reducing corporate taxes, protecting And assisting the vulnerable, strengthening our traditional values, and above all, keeping America strong militarily, whatever the cost.
+Our nominee will address our concerns by keeping taxes low, reducing corporate taxes, protecting and assisting the vulnerable, strengthening our traditional values, and above all, keeping America strong militarily, whatever the cost.

 Two terms for the Clintons are enough.